 Let’s stop pretending that agricultural protectionism helps anybody — especially the poor and working class.
 Europe and the US need to follow in our Southern Hemisphere cousins’ footsteps: Free the farms, and feed the poor.

-The federal government of the U.S. spends more than twenty-billion dollars annually on subsidies for farm businesses.
+Did you know that the federal government of the U.S. spends more than twenty-billion dollars annually on subsidies for farm businesses?

 Roughly forty percent of the nation’s 2.1 million farms receive subsidies, the overwhelming majority of that money, however, going to the large government-crony producers of corn, soybeans, wheat, cotton, and rice.